jam53/Jam54_Launcher/Documentation/GeneralOverviewOfTheJam54Laucher.md

 Following the steps above, should result in the most recent version of a given application.
 Without having to host patch packages.

-## Enforcing a maximum filesize restriction of $x$ megabytes for an application's binaries.
+## Enforcing a Maximum File Size Restriction of X Megabytes for an Application's Binaries
-I also implemented a rather simple piece functionality that limits the filesize of an application's files.
-If a given file is larger than $x$ megabytes, then we split the file into chunks that are each $< x$ megabytes.
-Once we downloaded all of the application's files, we merge those chunks into one file again.
+I implemented a feature to enforce a maximum file size restriction for an application's binaries.
+If a file exceeds `X` megabytes, it is split into smaller chunks each less than `X` megabytes.
+After downloading all the chunks, they are merged back together to form the complete file.

-## Verifying the file integrity of the installed applications
+## Verifying the File Integrity of Installed Applications
-Here we hash all the files of a given application on the user's filesystem and compare those to the `Hashes.txt` file hosted in the cloud.
-In the case that certain files are missing/have a different content, we redownload/update them.
-If there are files present locally that aren't in `Hashes.txt` we remove them.
+We verify the integrity of installed applications by hashing all the files associated with the application on the user's filesystem and comparing these hashes to those listed in the `Hashes.txt` file hosted in the cloud.
+If any files are missing or have different content, they are re-downloaded.
+Conversely, any local files not listed in `Hashes.txt` are removed.

-## Obfuscation of the launcher's bytecode
+## Obfuscation of the Launcher's Bytecode
-Not that anyone would bother to decompile the Java bytecode of the launcher.
-But in case someone would try, it would hopefully make it a bit harder for them to understand how everything works because of the obfuscation.
+Although it's unlikely that someone would attempt to decompile the Java bytecode of the launcher, obfuscation is used to make it more challenging to understand the inner workings of the code.
+This added layer of complexity helps protect the launcher's implementation from reverse engineering.